luisespino/Coronavirus_2020_11/2020-11/README.md

 While the Central American countries relax their measures, such as in Guatemala, which decided to remove the state of emergency around the covid, restricting agglomerations such as public transport, shopping centers and opening hospitals with good sustenance, another point to take into account was the severe quarantine to which the country submitted.

+The data used for this analysis can be found in [this link](https://github.com/LuisEspino/CoronavirusML/blob/main/2020-11/src/201603166.py)

 ### References